system76/docs/content/windows.md

 ![Click Install Now to start the installation](/images/windows/step11.png)

 You'll next need to enter your product key for your copy of Windows.
 Be sure to enter this exactly as it's listed on the sticker or in your email.
 Windows 10 can be run without a product key temporarily without issues.
-If you don't have a product key, select `I don't have a key`.
+If you don't have a product key, select `I don't have a key` or `Skip`.
 Otherwise, click `Next`.

 ![Enter your Product Key](/images/windows/step12.png)